oander03/oander03/README.md

 ### What I do
 - Build **personal engineering projects** to deepen my understanding of hardware and software
 - Enjoy the **creative and visual side of design**, from concept to implementation
-- I also love **optimizing** systems to be faster, cleaner, and more efficient.
+- I also love **optimizing** systems to be faster, cleaner, more efficient and better

-### Skills
-- Embedded systems & low-level programming
-- Hardware–software integration
-- Performance and efficiency optimization

 ### Interests
 - Sandbox Video Games